 The opportunity to get it from a family friend presented after talking about getting an RV for months, but it was not in the budget to get anything new.
 And we thought we might do it in a few years.

-We made mistakes and learned really quick that even though we had experience with renovations, and RV presents a very specific set of challenges.
+We made mistakes and learned really quickly that even though we had experience with renovations, and RV presents a very specific set of challenges.

 It took us about a month, working on every day off Ken had, and we absolutely love it!